cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY-PRINTING.markdown

 # Printing library

-To use the Printing library, use the `require printing;` statement.
-Some of the Printing library functions use Mindustry Logic 8 instructions and therefore require the `#set target = 8;` statement.
+Functions for printing and formatting numbers.
+Some functions require the Mindustry Logic 8 instruction set.

 ## Functions